Adamant-im/adamant-api-jsclient/README.md

 Abilities:

 * Internal Health Check for ADAMANT nodes.
-Health Check system pings all nodes in the list using `status` endpoint, and connect to a node with actual height.
+Health Check system pings all nodes in the list using [`/status`](https://github.com/Adamant-im/adamant/wiki/API-Specification#get-blockchain-and-network-status) endpoint, and connect to a node with actual height.
 * Encrypting and decrypting of messages
 * Forming and signing transactions
 * Working with ADM key pairs